-Ask your employer to support your UACPA membership – Sample Letter

 Dear < Supervisor’s Name >,

 I’m requesting your approval to <become a member/renew my membership> with the Utah Association of CPAs.
 This membership will enhance my professional development and leadership skills while expanding my professional network and driving successful results to <COMPANY>.
 The UACPA is a statewide professional association representing nearly 3,000 CPAs and accounting professionals who are transacting business in Utah.
 The UACPA functions as an advocate for the profession and provides education, public awareness, government relations, promotion of high ethical standards, and opportunities to connect with other CPAs.
 My membership is $XXX annually and I am highly motivated to get as much out of the membership as possible.
 An individual membership grants me immediate access to: